sirehna/xdyn/doc_dev/dev_guide.md

 simulator & the volume of model code with respect to the amount of boiler plate code to wrap it.
 Whatever the situation is, a class needs to be created in the model_wrappers module.
 The model's parameters are embedded in a Input structure (as in GravityForceModel::Input).
-Appart from its parameters, a force model has access to the environement (wind & waves) the current instant $t$ and the body's parameters (inertia, mass...) & states (rotation matrix, position relative to mesh).
+Apart from its parameters, a force model has access to the environment (wind & waves) the current instant $t$ and the body's parameters (inertia, mass...) & states (rotation matrix, position relative to mesh).
 The force model also has access to a Kinematics object to change reference frames.